Order continuity and regularity on vector lattices and on lattices of continuous functions: Order continuity of positive operators and homomorphisms

+If $H$ is a dense ideal, $F_{h}$ is a regular sublattice of $H$ for every $h\in H_{+}$, and so $\left.T\right|_{F_{h}}$ is order continuous.
+Since $H_{+}$ is almost majorizing, it follows from the comment before the theorem that $T$ is order continuous.

 If $H$ is order dense and almost majorizing, let $G$ be the (dense) ideal generated by $H$, i.e. an ideal which is the intersection of all ideals that contain $H$.
 Then, $H$ is order dense and majorizing in $G$, and so from Corollary \ref{oc}, $\left.T\right|_{G}$ is order continuous.
-Thus, we reduced this case to the previous one. \end{proof}
+Thus, we have reduced this case to the previous one.

-\begin{remark}Note that from part (ii) of Proposition \ref{closure}, if $H$ is a dense ideal in $F$, then it is order dense, and so the condition (ii) in the corollary is more general than the condition (i). \end{remark}

-Consider a refinement of the previous result for the case when $F$ is a Banach lattice.

-\begin{theorem} Let $F$ and $E$ be normed lattices, let $H$ be a dense sublattice of $F$, and let $T:F\to E$ be a continuous operator such that $\left.T\right|_{H}$ is positive and order continuous.
-Then, $T$ is positive and order continuous provided that one of the following conditions is satisfied: \item[(i)] $F$ is a Banach lattice and $H$ is a regular sublattice of $F$; \item[(ii)] $F$ has the countable supremum property and either $F$ or $E$ is a Banach lattice. \end{theorem} \begin{proof} From part (iii) of Proposition \ref{closure}, if $H$ is a dense regular sublattice of a Banach lattice $F$, it is order dense, and so $T$ is order continuous, by virtue of part (ii) of Corollary \ref{almo}.
+From part (ii) of Proposition \ref{closure}, if $H$ is a dense regular sublattice of a Banach lattice $F$, it is order dense, and so we have reduced this case to the previous one again.